Professional Development Requirement for AMS Educators

 We are all lifelong learners.

 Your AMS credential signals that you’ve successfully completed a rigorous program of study at an AMS-affiliated teacher education program.
 You have the skills and experience necessary to work in a Montessori classroom or in a school administrator position.
 But your learning doesn’t stop there.
-Whether you have decades of experience in your field, or are just starting out, the AMS requirement for continued professional development (CPD) helps ensure that you remain a competent and relevant practitioner and continue to bring new ideas and perspectives into your community of learners.
+Whether you have decades of experience in your field, or are just starting out, the AMS requirement for continuing professional development (CPD) helps ensure that you remain a competent and relevant practitioner and continue to bring new ideas and perspectives into your community of learners.

-If your AMS credential was issued on or after July 1, 2013, you must complete 50 hours of continued professional development every 5 years for the credential to remain active.
+If your AMS credential was issued on or after July 1, 2013, you must complete 50 hours of continuing professional development every 5 years for the credential to remain active.
 The first 5-year period begins with the date your credential was issued.

 Once you have completed your 50 hours of PD, we require that you log your hours on our Professional Development Submission Form.

 If you do not complete the hours within the 5-year period, your credential will become inactive and—until you meet the requirement—your AMS credential will be suspended.

 This requirement was introduced decades after AMS started issuing credentials.
 In the interest of feasibility (of process oversight by AMS), the decision was made to have it apply only to those individuals credentialed on or after July 1, 2013, rather than to all credential holders.
 However, because continuing professional development is an investment in yourself as an educator committed to continued growth, we strongly urge you to follow the same protocol of acquiring 50 hours of continuing professional development every 5 years, regardless of when your credential was issued.

 If you are an instructor or director of an AMS-affiliated teacher education program, you must complete 30 hours of continuing professional development every 3 years, and capture this information in your teacher education program’s Annual Report.
 You may apply these hours to the PD requirement for credential holders, above.